 A network of riverboats, or water buses, serve Tokyo Bay and the Sumida River connecting Odaiba and Asakusa.
 The different cruise lines follow slightly different routes, but all offer prime views of Tokyo landmarks such as TOKYO SKYTREE, Rainbow Bridge, and the unusually-shaped Asahi Group Headquarters Building.
 Taking the route from Kasai Rinkai Park to Odaiba, you will be able to see the Tokyo Gate Bridge, Tokyo Bay, and planes arriving and departing from Haneda Airport.

 Manga and anime artist Leiji Matsumoto was inspired by the image of a teardrop when designing this futuristic-looking cruise boat.

 Also the work of Leiji Matsumoto, Hotaluna was designed to look like a spacecraft.
 The design includes a viewing deck, and at night the ship lights up the Sumida river with a firefly-like luminescence.

 Go back to old Japan in a yakatabune.
 These uniquely Japanese party boats are a reminder of Tokyo’s forgotten past.
-At night, when the paper lanterns are lit, the ship takes on an eerie, ethereal atmosphere of the old city.
-Not only available for private rental, some Yakatabune offer shared tours.
+At night, when the paper lanterns are lit, the riverboat takes on an eerie, ethereal atmosphere of the old city.
+Not only available for private rental, but some Yakatabune offer shared tours.

 As dusk falls, dinner cruises set sail along the Sumida River and out to Tokyo Bay for views of the glittering skyline.
 There are a variety of cruises and operators, but dinner cruises tend to be popular and will need to be reserved in advance.